CLIuno/core/README.md

-# All In One CLI (Aio)
+# CLIUNO

-The Ultimate CLI for all your needs in web development.
+The Ultimate Tool for all your needs in web development.

 ## Description

-This is a CLI that has all the commands you need to do anything you want.
-It has commands for everything from installing packages to creating a new project. boosting your productivity, and making your life easier.
+This Tool has all the commands you need to do everything from installing packages to creating a new project. boosting your productivity, and making your life easier.
 I tried to make it as easy to use as possible, and I hope you enjoy it.

 ## Prerequisites